agnihotriparag22/E-Commerce-POC/README.md

 # E-Commerce-POC
-E commerce application in python fastAPI and Next.js
+E commerce application in Python fastAPI and Next.js